sebastiansauer/stats-nutshell/regression1.md

 :::
 :::

-If we were not to specify the values of `am` which we would like to get predictions for, the default of the function would select 10 values, spreaded across the range of `am`.
+If we were not to specify the values of `am` which we would like to get predictions for, the default of the function would select 10 values, spread across the range of `am`.
 For numeric variables, this is usually fine.
 However, for nominal variables - and `am` is in fact a nominally scaled variable - we insist that we want predictions for the levels of the variable only, that is for `0` and `1`.

 However, unfortunately, the plot *needs* a nominal variable if we are to compare groups.